-K. Events After the Reporting Period and Outlook
+M. Events After the Reporting Period and Outlook

+On June 19, 2020, the Company entered into an Agreement with Electrum to acquire Electrum's 60% interest in Southern Silver Holdings Limited (Q - Proposed Transactions).
 There are no other material events subsequent to the date of this document.
-The Company is continuing to explore its properties and activities over the ensuing year will focus on this.
+The Company plans to continue to explore its properties and activities over the ensuing year will focus on this.
 The Company expects to continue its strategy of collaborating with experienced mining companies to acquire and develop other properties and to advance them to production.

-L. Off-Balance Sheet Arrangements
+N. Off-Balance Sheet Arrangements